wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorsbycategory">ErrorsByCategory</a></td>
 <td>

-Returns the number of proxy errors(total of both 4xx and 5xx response codes) hit count by each error category for each time interval(which is calculated according to the granularity value) for a given time range by the provided tenant Id, environment Id and organization Id.
-If the optional field of errorsByCategoryFilter is provided, result set will be further filtered by the given errors by category filter.
+Returns the number of proxy errors (total of both 4xx and 5xx response codes) hit count by each error category for each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `errorsByCategoryFilter` parameter to further filter the results.

 </td>
 </tr>